 D.C. offers an alternative pathway to Medicaid eligibility called the Medically Needy pathway.
 This is also referred to as a Medically Needy Spend-Down.
 For persons with high, recurring care costs, which consume the majority of their monthly income, the Medically Needy pathway can apply.
 Should the difference between care expenses and monthly income be less than $669.35 (the medically needy income limit for an individual), it is likely the individual will qualify.
 (Please note that the medically needy income limit is for 2019.
 At the time of this writing, the 2020 figure was not yet out).

 Asset Rules – “Countable” assets for a single applicant are limited to $4,000.
 However, countable assets exclude an owner-occupied home, given his/her equity interest is valued at less than $906,000.
 The home is also exempt, regardless of applicant circumstances, if a non-applicant spouse lives in the home.
 Other exempt items include most home furnishings, some personal items, a car, and up to $10,000 for burial funds.
 Married couples are permitted to have much higher countable assets.
-This is because Medicaid rules allow a non-applicant spouse to claim a larger portion of jointly held assets.
+This is because Medicaid rules allow a non-applicant spouse to claim a larger part of jointly held assets.
 This is called a community spouse resource allowance, and in 2020, the spouse who is not applying for benefits is permitted up to $128,640 in assets.
-This is in addition to the $4,000 in assets the applicant spouse is able to retain.
+This is in addition to the $4,000 in assets the applicant spouse is able to keep.

 Each beneficiary of the EPD Waiver has different care requirements and will be approved for different care and support services by their case manager.
 Under the EPD Waiver, the following forms of assistance are available.

 To apply for the EPD Waiver, interested parties should contact the Washington DC Department of Aging and Community Living’s Aging and Disability Resource Center at 202-724-5626.
 Information about this program is available on the District's Commission on Aging's website.
 A complete handbook for the program that offers very detailed information, including a step-by-step description of the application process, is available for download here.